 If you’re anything like my husband and I, you don’t typically do anything out of the ordinary for Valentine’s Day.
 But it is nice to have an excuse to spend some planned time together.

-Here are some budget saving ideas that won’t dent your pocket book too much and keep your love life on track for the entire year:
+Here are some cheap date ideas that won’t dent your pocket book too much and keep your love life on track for the entire year:

 Celebrate on a day other than February 14